pursuit-curriculum/unit-dsa/intro-to-linked-lists/lesson-notes/README2.md

 # Doubly Linked List

-This is bonus material, please only begin to study this when you have built a good understanding of singly linked lists.
+This is bonus material.
+Please only begin to study this when you have built a good understanding of singly linked lists.

-Visualize a [doubly linked list](https://csvistool.com/DoublyLinkedList), being able to see what you are supposed to achieve with your mind's eye can also assist in translating ideas into code.
+Visualize a [doubly linked list](https://csvistool.com/DoublyLinkedList).
+Seeing what you are supposed to achieve with your mind's eye can also assist in translating ideas into code.

 ## Learning Objectives